-Parameters description: This water sampler is built at the workshop at IBV based on the design of a similar device used at NIVA.
+Parameters description: This water sampler is built at the workshop at IBV.
 The water sampler has a pump that actively pumps water through the system and measures the water flow with a flow meter connected inside the pump.
 The system is suitable for use with a glass fiber filter (293mm) and polyurethane filters (PUFs).
 Filter and PUFs may be extracted and analyzed for organic contaminants.
-It is made for use at depths up to 200 m in both fresh and saltwater.
+It is made for use at depths down to 200 m in both fresh and salt water.
+We plan to pump 3000 L, but no more than 500 L per run (approx. 3-4 hours).